GustavEikaas/JS-broadcast-channel/README.md

 Creating a basic tic tac toe game cross browser using the JS broadcast channel api.
-Implements a three-way TCP handshake to find a component
+Implements a handshake to find an opponent